lgastmans/invent2023/README.md

 - run updatemanager/mysql_update.php
 - copy print_bill.php / export_invoice.php / export_proforma.php
 - check backups
+- open httpd.conf, and set LogLevel to crit

 # git
 if local changes are temporary, and the repository has been updated then: